 (9) And in response, they went away one by one, beginning with the elders.
 So he was left alone with the woman before him.

 And in response, they went away one by one

 The younger ones among the Jews might have been waiting for the reaction of the elders.
 The seniors became role models to youngsters to admit their sinful status.
-Because of their prolonged life, their serious sins haunted their mind, and so they quit the place without saying a word.
-The youngsters followed the same path.
+Because of their prolonged life, their serious sins probably haunted their minds, and so they quit the place without saying a word, the youngsters following suit.

 The accusers found themselves unworthy to stone the woman.
-They were frightened whether Jesus might reveal their secret sins in public if they dare to stone the woman.
-The onlookers and the disciples might have been watching this incident nearby.
-The woman might have been scared to death when Jesus judged her to be stoned on condition that those who did not sin should stone her first.
-She might have been expecting the punishment from the Jews at that moment.
-If anyone was eligible to stone her, it was only Jesus because he was the God incarnate, free from original and actual sins.
-Instead, he freed her from punishment and gave her a second chance.
-Jesus helped the self-righteous Jews to assess their souls and find how immoral they were, compared to the woman they caught in adultery.
+They were frightened whether Jesus might reveal their secret sins in public if they dared to stone the woman.
+The onlookers and the disciples might have been watching this incident closely.
+The woman might have been scared to death when Jesus judged her to be stoned on a condition that those who did not sin should stone her first.
+She might have actually been expecting the punishment from the Jews at that moment and not any relief.
+If anyone was eligible to stone her, it was only Jesus because he was the God incarnate, free from original and actual sin.
+Instead, he freed her from punishment and gave her a second chance—a new lease of life so to say!
+Jesus helped the self-righteous Jews to assess their souls and ascertain how immoral they were, compared to the woman they had caught in adultery.